How can something less than five millimeters in size (about the size of a sesame seed) potentially create problems?

 Microplastics-as their name suggests-are tiny particles, usually made of polyethylene (a commonly used plastic) or other plastics.
 They range in size from one micrometer to one millimeter in size.
-They're typically found in bathroom or personal care products such as hand wash, exfoliating scrubs and toothpaste.
-Microbeads a type of microplastic that is particularly small.
+They're typically found in bathroom or personal care products such as hand wash, exfoliating scrubs, and toothpaste.
+Microbeads are a type of microplastic that is particularly small.

 How common are microbeads?

 Microbeads, which are a type of microplastic, were first used in personal care products about 50 years ago.

 A single shower can result in more than 100,000 microbeads going down the drain as the result of personal care products, into the wastewater system, and eventually the oceans.

 We're still learning about the impacts of microbeads.
 Since they are so small, they can pass through filters during the treatment process and end up in the oceans, where aquatic life or marine birds could eat them and introduce them into the food chain.